ViTAE-Transformer/Remote-Sensing-RVSA/Readme.md

 --show-dir work_dirs/save/faster/display/faster_rcnn_orpn_our_rsp_vitae-nc-base-win-rvsa_v3_wsz7_fpn_3x_dior_lr1e-4_ldr75_dpr10
 ```

+*Note: the pathes of saved maps and outputs should be constructed before evaluating the DIOR-R testing set.*

 #### Training & Evaluation-Segmentation

 Training and evaluation the UperNet with ViT-B + RVSA backbone on Potsdam dataset: